hydephp/develop/docs/digging-deeper/advanced-markdown.md

 #### Limitations

-All shortcodes must be the first word on a new line.
+All shortcodes must be the first word on a new line, and only single-line shortcodes are supported.

 ## Coloured Blockquotes